A Day in the Kitchen

 To make a simple dessert with any leftover crepes, warm the crepes either in the microwave or in a dry pan.
 Fill partially with some whipped cream and fold the crepe.
 Drizzle a fruit or chocolate sauce over the crepe and top with some sliced almonds.
 Another easy and light dessert!

-If you make this recipe, share your photo on Facebook or Instagram and tag me @dayinthekitchen!
+Have you made this recipe?Share a photo on Instagram and be sure to tag me @dayinthekitchen!

-• Almond Jello
+• Almond Flour Chocolate Cupcakes

 Comments

-Leave a Comment Cancel reply
+Leave a comment Cancel reply

 Your email address will not be published.
 Required fields are marked *